blagojevicana/causal-inference/README.md

 ### 2. Dataset

 This dataset is the famous marketing experiment from Kevin Hillstrom.
-It is commonly called the "Mine That Data Email Analytics Challenge".
+It is commonly called the "Mine That Data Email Analytics Challenge" from 2008.

 | |recency	|history_segment	|history|	mens	|womens|	zip_code|	newbie	|channel|	segment	|visit|	conversion|	spend|
 |---| --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |